Eurovision 2026 Semi-Final 1 vs 2: Who's In Which & the Qualifier Shape

 Reading the SF2 shape

-SF2 sums to about 10.8 expected qualifiers — marginally more certainty than SF1.
-The market sees ten countries priced above 70% already, which means the "who's the 10th qualifier" fight is really just Latvia vs Armenia vs Switzerland.
-Luxembourg and especially Azerbaijan look cooked unless rehearsals flip the script.
+SF2 sums to about 10.6 expected qualifiers — marginally more certainty than SF1.
+The market sees nine countries priced above 75%, which means the "who's the 10th qualifier" fight currently starts with Albania, then Latvia, Armenia and Switzerland.
+Luxembourg and especially Azerbaijan need rehearsals to flip the script.

 Which Semi is Actually Tougher?